-Some of the information posted on Facebook may be admissible even if posted without you knowledge or consent such as being tagged in a picture.
+Certain information posted on Facebook may be admissible even if posted without your knowledge or consent such as being tagged in a picture.
 This article will explore some of the issues related to Facebook evidence in divorce cases as interpreted by various Courts across the country.

 Useful evidence from Facebook profiles

 Martinelli v.
 Mitchell, 386 S.W.3d 148 (Mo.
 App.
 S.D.
 2012)

 Social media evidence on Facebook was admitted during protective order hearing.
 Martinelli presented evidence to the trial court regarding text messages, phone calls, and Facebook.
 The evidence included name calling, insults, and threats.
 The ruling admitting Facebook evidence was affirmed on appeal.